thundercat1/game-of-life/README.md

 #Game of Life in Python

-##Terminal interactions
+##Standard Settings:
-We'll ask the user for input about the size of the grid and proportion ot be created containing life.
+With a full-screen terminal, you should be able to run the game.py script to see the game run as a loop.

-##Playing
+##Using as a module:
-To start, we'll draw the grid when the user makes a call to a makeTurn() method.
-In the future, we need to automate that.
+Create a new instance of Game() with optional parameters: m -- the height of the grid n -- the width of the grid f -- the probability that any one cell in the grid will harbor life at the game's onset